Power Station (recording studio): Power Station (1977–1996)

-Power Station opened in 1977, The studio's largest room, Studio A, is a pine-paneled 52 x 48 foot space with 35-foot ceilings and several isolation booths and a control room equipped with a 40-channel Neve 8068 mixing console.
+Power Station opened in 1977, The studio's largest room, Studio A, is a pine-paneled 52 by 48 ft space with 35 ft ceilings and several isolation booths and a control room equipped with a 40-channel Neve 8068 mixing console.

 The new studio became a favorite for the Nile Rodgers/Bernard Edwards project Chic, which recorded several hit albums with Clearmountain at Power Station in the late 1970s.
 Chic's production team also collaborated on Sister Sledge's hit album We Are Family and Diana Ross' best-selling album Diana at the studios.
 In 1979, Ian Hunter recorded his album You're Never Alone with a Schizophrenic at the studio with members of Bruce Springsteen's E Street Band as the backing band.
 In 1979 Springsteen himself came to the Power Station to work on his album The River.
 Other albums recorded at the studio in 1980 included David Bowie's Scary Monsters (and Super Creeps), Carly Simon's Come Upstairs, Suicide's Ric Ocasek-produced sophomore album, and Dire Straits' Making Movies, co-produced by a young Jimmy Iovine.

 Choosing Nile Rodgers to produce his next album, David Bowie returned to Power Station to record Let's Dance, which became Bowie's best-selling album.
 Dire Straits returned to the studio for Love over Gold (1982), and John Waite recorded his debut solo album there the same year.
 Roxy Music recorded Avalon at Power Station with Clearmountain, and Pat Metheny Group recorded the first of many albums they would record at the studios.
 In 1982, Jim Steinman produced two songs at Power Station that would simultaneously top the Billboard charts the following year: Bonnie Tyler's biggest career hit, "Total Eclipse of the Heart" and Air Supply's "Making Love Out of Nothing at All".